Gyra/literatures/README.md

 A great suggestion that I was too lazy to follow.
 Prof. John Cochrane is a role model by sharing his idea in the [blog](https://johnhcochrane.blogspot.com/), which I highly recommend.
 In fact, you can just subscribe his blog, and forget about this amateur one.

+You might find it difficult to understand the theories in the papers sometimes, that's not only because of the mathematics, but also because of my horrible narrative, and grammar, and spelling.

 ## Talk is cheap, let's begin to read
-Actually, thanks to my stupid design, the updating are at the beginning of the page.
+Actually, thanks to my stupid design, updatings are at the beginning of the page.
 See you there.